Measuring Social Biases in Grounded Vision and Language Embeddings: Methods

-Even if biases exist, one might wonder if vision is relevant to them?
-Perhaps all of the biases come from language and vision only plays a small auxiliary role.
-To probe this, we use images that both support and counter the stereotype.
-In other words, if the model does not change its biases regardless of the images being shown, then vision does not play a role in encoding biases.
-Note that we are not saying that the embeddings do not consider vision, but merely that it may or may not have an effect on biases specifically.
-Similarly to \cref{eq:ungrounded-effect-size}, we compute the association between target concepts and attributes, except that we compare cases when images support stereotypes to cases where images counter stereotypes and do not depict the target concept: { } To be concrete, for the trivial hypothetical dataset in \cref{tab:trivial-dataset}, this corresponds to $\frac{1}{2}(|S(1,\{5\},\{10\}) - S(1,\{7\},\{12\})|+|S(2,\{7\},\{12\}) - S(2,\{5\},\{10\})|)$, which compares the bias relative to \emph{man} against \emph{lawyer} or \emph{teacher} and \emph{woman} against \emph{lawyer} or \emph{teacher} relative to images that are either evidence for these occupations as men and women.
+Even if biases exist, one might wonder how much of the bias comes from language and how much comes from vision?
+Perhaps all of the biases come from language and vision only plays a small auxiliary role, or vice versa.
+We can probe this question in at least two ways.
+First, one could use images that are both congruent and incongruent with the stereotype.
+We would in that case check if the model changes its embeddings in response to the congruent or incongruent images.
+Similarly to \cref{eq:ungrounded-effect-size}, in this case we compute the association between target concepts and attributes, except that we compare cases when images support stereotypes to cases where images counter stereotypes and do not depict the target concept: { } To be concrete, for the trivial hypothetical dataset in \cref{tab:trivial-dataset}, this corresponds to $\frac{1}{2}(|S(1,\{5\},\{10\}) - S(1,\{7\},\{12\})|+|S(2,\{7\},\{12\}) - S(2,\{5\},\{10\})|)$, which compares the bias relative to \emph{man} against \emph{lawyer} or \emph{teacher} and \emph{woman} against \emph{lawyer} or \emph{teacher} relative to images that are either evidence for these occupations as men and women.
 We take the absolute value of the two, since they may be biased in different ways.
 If no bias was present, we would expect the effect size to be zero.

-This provides a finer-grained metric for the relevance of vision to embeddings.
+An alternate way to probe this bias makes use of the same test as in Experiment 2 with the addition of masking by taking advantage of how these models are pretrained with masked language tokens and masked image regions.
+VisualBERT only uses masked language modeling and never masks image regions during training; it therefore cannot be probed using this method.
+For each test, we alternatively mask either language tokens or image regions relevant to that specific test and measure the encoded bias.
+When masking image regions we mask regions that contain people.
+For example, in test C3, we mask every name and every pleasant or unpleasant term while token masking and every person while image masking.
+This ablates the potential bias in one modality, allowing us to probe the other.